International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 to 1..N catalog services, and managing the results.
 It follows that a specific replication protocol is not needed, or more precisely, each consumer replicates data from catalog services by issuing `CatalogRequestMessages`.

-The discovery protocol adopted by a particular dataspace defines how a consumer discovers catalog services.
+The discovery protocol adopted by a particular [Dataspace](../model/terminology.md#dataspace) defines how a consumer discovers catalog services.

 ### 4.3 Security